naja628/qwerasdf/README.md

 Note: Windows should let you double-click `.py` files to run them with python.

 ## How to Use
-for instructions on how to use the program, read the [manual](manual.md)
+For instructions on how to use the program, read the [manual](manual.md)

 ## Gallery